algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 For the past years, Harfang3D used to work with SWIG, but they had issues like:

 -   Very old and complex codebase.
-Language support is written partially in C and SWIG interface files which are almost a language by themselves.
+Language support was written partially in C and SWIG interface files which are almost a language by themselves.
 The C codebase does everything through a single Object struct hiding the real type of variables making it extremely difficult to debug and extend the SWIG core.
 -   Uneven feature support between languages with missing features although the target language could support them.

 So they decided to develop FABGen to solve these issues by: